ABOUT THE STUDIO

-The collection is about a return to the origins – the origin of garment production “from the yarn” and about going back to the place of our own origins.
-Taking inspirations from people who are dedicated to craft techniques and to bring these fascinations into modern world to enrich our everyday’s life is the main vision of the brand.
+We return to the origins – the origin of garment production “from the yarn” and about going back to the place of our own origins.
+Taking inspirations from people who are dedicated to craft techniques and to bring these fascinations into modern world to enrich our everyday’s life is the main vision of the studio.

 We have several pieces of folk clothing at home, and each is almost undamaged even though it has endured two or more generations, people have appreciated these garments and inherited from generation to generation.
 They were made slowly but lasted longer than many of the clothes made today.
 In my collection I wanted to create something similar, because it makes more sense to me. – Kristína